-The program organization structure follows a stringent managerial system where the Expanded Learning Manager is managed by the School Leader and Transitional School Leader.
-They meet monthly to have one-on-one meetings to discuss program plans and updates.
-The program will have a total of nine instructors that are in charge of study halls and enrichments.
-The program has staff assigned grades Kinder to 8th grade which assist students with homework and projects.
+The program organization structure follows a stringent managerial system where the Expanded Learning Manager is managed by the School Leader.
+They meet weekly to have one-on-one meetings on Tuesdays to discuss program plans and updates.
+The program has a total of nine instructors that are in charge of study halls and enrichments.
+The program has staff assigned grades 5th to 8th grade which assist students with homework and projects and lead enrichments.
 The Expanded Learning Manager monitors the instructors and provides feedback and guidance.
-The meetings are then followed up with emails to review what already has been discussed in the meetings.
+The meetings are then followed up with emails to review what already has been discussed in the meetings